Rhino Aviation Preflight

 - Use this page to view an individual aircraft registration from an aircraft type.
 Users with the relevant permission may also create or modify aircraft.

-- When you may view but not modify an aircraft, the list provides a View action and the details form is read-only.
+- When you may view but not modify an aircraft, the View/Edit action opens the aircraft details form in read-only mode.

 - Select the aircraft type first.